johntrimble/johntrimble.github.io/_drafts/weight-decay-is-not-l-regularization.md

 ## Conclusion: Getting Weight Decay Right Matters

 In the world of deep learning, subtle implementation details can make a significant difference in model performance.
-The difference between weight decay and L2 regularization is one such detail that's often overlooked but can be crucial when using adaptive optimizers.
+The difference between weight decay and L2 regularization is one such detail that's easy to overlook but can be crucial when using adaptive optimizers.

 To summarize the key points:

 1. With standard SGD, weight decay and L2 regularization are mathematically equivalent.
 2. With adaptive optimizers like Adam and RMSprop, they diverge significantly.
-3. True weight decay applies a uniform shrinkage to all parameters, while L2 regularization with adaptive optimizers leads to parameter-specific decay that varies with gradient history (see [Decoupled Weight Decay Regularization (Loshchilov & Hutter, 2017)](https://arxiv.org/abs/1711.05101)).
+3. True weight decay applies a uniform shrinkage to all parameters, while L2 regularization with adaptive optimizers leads to parameter-specific decay that varies with gradient history.
+See [Decoupled Weight Decay Regularization (Loshchilov & Hutter, 2017)](https://arxiv.org/abs/1711.05101) for more details.
-4. In PyTorch, use AdamW or set `decoupled_weight_decay=True` with Adam to implement proper weight decay.
+4. In PyTorch, use AdamW or set `decoupled_weight_decay=True` with Adam to use proper weight decay.

-The next time you're training a model with an adaptive optimizer like Adam, remember to use proper decoupled weight decay instead of L2 regularization.
-Your model's performance might thank you for it!

-Have you experienced differences in model performance when switching from L2 regularization to proper weight decay?
-I'd love to hear about your experiences in the comments.
+When using adaptive optimizers like Adam, prefer decoupled weight decay (e.g. AdamW) over L2 regularization to ensure consistent parameter shrinkage.